 Don’t panic: You’ve done all the hard revision prior to the exam and you don’t want to blow it because you have worked yourself up into a state and you are panicking.
 Try to relax a bit by taking some deep breaths.
 Read the paper first, and this will help to settle you into exam mode more easily.

-Read the question: Make sure you read the question carefully and identify the context of the question, any key words and also the command word of the question.
-For example, in a question such as;
+Read the question: Make sure you read the question carefully and identify the context of the question, any key words in of the question.

 Read the question again: A reminder to stop and read the question again carefully before attempting the answer.

 Watch the time: 2 hours sounds a long time but it will pass by very quickly during the exam.
 It is therefore important that you plan your time carefully.
 Let’s break it down:

 - 120 minutes to earn 100 marks

 20 mins of planning time for 11 questions:

 - 2 mins to read the whole question paper

 - 1.5 mins of planning for the 10 questions worth 8 marks